When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 One of the unique things about the Fazua is you can remove the motor and battery unit, fit in a blanking cover and ride your bike as normal – minus 3.6kg in weight.
 What this effectively means is you can have a regular bike and an e-bike in one!

 There is also a companion app that allows a multitude of options including power configuration, battery monitoring and GPS navigation.

 With the Fazua you get 3 power modes – Breeze, River and Rocket.
 In rocket mode, the motor will peak at 400W (for a brief period) before settling back down to 250w.
 In Breeze mode, you will be getting around 110W of extra assistance which is very useful.

 The Evation motor is very smooth and quiet, in fact, the first time I rode a Fazua-powered bike I didn’t even notice the assist until I realised I was ascending a climb much quicker than usual.

 Pedal sensing is done via a torque and cadence sensor.
 The torque sensor measures the amount of force you are applying to the pedals and delivers power accordingly.
 This results in a very subtle and sublime assist.

-Another great feature of the Evation, is once the maximum assisted speed is reached (or motor switched off) the motor disengages from the gearbox, removing any potentially unwanted pedalling resistance.
+Another great feature of the Evation is once the maximum assisted speed is reached (or the motor is switched off) the motor disengages from the gearbox, removing any potentially unwanted pedalling resistance.

 As far as power is concerned, I tried Rocket mode a few times and I felt it provided more than enough assist, although I did try out a mountain bike fitted with a Bosch Performance Line CX motor and that felt substantially more powerful.